Dyamez/tourApp/README.md

 https://travel-app-lf85.onrender.com

-Render takes up to 3 to 5 minutes at times to start serving the project webpage.
+Render may take a while at times to start serving the project webpage.

 ## Team Omega Ω